-- 29. (1) Everyone has the right - - (a) to a basic education, including adult basic education; - (b) to further education, which the state must take reasonable measures to make progressively available and accessible. - (2) Everyone has the right to receive education in the official language or languages of their choice in public educational institutions where that education is reasonably practicable.
-In considering whether education in the language or languages of choice is reasonably practicable, the state must have regard to appropriate educational alternatives. - (3) Everyone has the right to establish and maintain, at their own expense, independent educational institutions that - - (a) do not discriminate on the basis of race; - (b) are registered with the state; and - (c) maintain standards that are not inferior to standards at comparable public educational institutions.
+- 29. (1) Everyone has the right - - (a) to a basic education, including adult basic education; and - (b) to further education, which the state [must take] , through reasonable measures, [to] must make progressively available and accessible. - (2) Everyone has the right to receive education in the official language or languages of their choice in public educational institutions where that education is reasonably practicable.
+In order to ensure the effective access to, and implementation of, this right, the state must consider all reasonable educational alternatives, including single medium institutions, taking into account - - (a) equity; - (b) practicability; and - (c) the need to redress the results of past racially discriminatory laws and practices. - (3) Everyone has the right to establish and maintain, at their own expense, independent educational institutions that - - (a) do not discriminate on the basis of race; - (b) are registered with the state; and - (c) maintain standards that are not inferior to standards at comparable public educational institutions. - (4) Subsection (3) does not preclude state subsidies for independent educational institutions.